cchauve/PlasBin-flow/README.md

 The `code` directory contains the source code of PlasBin-flow.

-PlasBin-flow is described in the paper *PlasBin-flow: A flow-based MILP algorithm for plasmid contigs binning*.
+PlasBin-flow is described in the paper *PlasBin-flow: A flow-based MILP algorithm for plasmid contigs binning* presented at ISMB/ECCB 2023.
+The code in this branch is the code that was used for the paper experiments.
+We recommend using the latest release instead.

 ## Installation
 PlasBin-flow can be installed from this repository